CBP Advises Traveling Public on Easter Egg Regulations

 LAREDO, Texas – With the Easter festivities right around the corner, CBP is reminding the traveling public that cascarones (confetti-filled eggshells) are restricted to quantities of 12 per passenger and the shells may be decorated, etched, or painted but they must be clean, dry, and free of any egg residue.
 They may contain confetti or other unregulated items.

-On the border at land, air and sea-based ports of entry, including Laredo, CBP agriculture specialists continue to fulfill CBP’s agriculture mission by excluding harmful pests and diseases from becoming established in the U.S. For more information regarding CBP’s agriculture mission, click on the following link.
+For more information regarding CBP’s agriculture mission, click on the following link.
 For updated traveler information regarding agricultural items coming into the United States, click on the following link.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between official ports of entry.
 CBP is charged with securing the borders of the United States while enforcing hundreds of laws and facilitating lawful trade and travel.